CSCfi/pouta-openshift-cluster/playbooks/openshift/README.md

 ### Advanced deployment mechanism using Heat (for automated build pipelines)

-You will need to fulfill the prerequisites and clone the same repostiries as mentioned in the example installation instructions above.
+You will need to fulfill the prerequisites and clone the same repositories as mentioned in the example installation instructions above.
+The recommended way is to use the containerized environment.
 In addition, you will need to provide installation information via a separate repository/directory instead of using cluster_vars.yml.